How To Protect Firefox With A Master Password

 - Type in a strong password and re-type it to confirm

 DO NOT FORGET THIS MASTER PASSWORD or you will not be able to access any of the information protected by it i.e. you will not be able to use any of your saved login details to login to those websites!

 - Click ‘OK’ – you should see the message ‘Master Password Successfully Changed’

-How Can I Test It Works?
+How Can I Test The New Firefox Master Password?

-Alternatively, run the PasswordFox program again and you will find that this time all the Usernames and Passwords it finds for each saved website are now blank – because they are encrypted they cannot be retrieved by viruses or someone who stole/illegally accessed your computer.
+Alternatively, run the PasswordFox program again and you will find that this time all the Usernames and Passwords it finds for each saved website are now blank, because they are encrypted – this means they cannot be retrieved by viruses or a hacker who stole or illegally accessed your computer.